APU Vs. CPU Which Performs Better? [iGPU worth your Money?]

 It’s quite simple that a dedicated GPU has a separate VRM section, cooling system, VRAM, and so on to support higher GPU-intensive tasks.

-So, it’s proven that a dedicated graphics card with a decent processor can perform way better than an APU.
+So, it’s proven that a mid-tier dedicated graphics card with a decent processor can perform way better than an APU.

 Is APU Replacing GPU?